 User Experience

 Traditional TV relies on scheduled programming.
-If you want to catch a program, you must be available when it airs, or you miss it.
+If you want to catch a program, you must be available when it airs, or you will miss it.

 Interactivity